 Giant Dogs (101 lbs and up) 4 droppers twice daily.

-NOTE: This product is not recommended for pregnant or nursing animals and should not be given to animals on any other heart medication or to animals with hyperthyroidism.
+NOTE: This product is not recommended for pregnant or nursing animals and should not be given to animals on any other heart medication, blood thinning medication, or to animals with hyperthyroidism.
 One dropper = 1 squeeze of the black bulb (1.0mL) which fills the pipette about half full.
 Refrigerate after opening.

 Our Risk-Free Guarantee